sEbi3/AtariBot/README.md

 # Example Discord Bot
 This is an example discord bot using the DsharpPlus API.
 (Features: Moderation, Fun, Misc and Info)

-<b>Note</b>: This is the source code from my AI Bot, but currently not with MySQL and a few other commands.<br>
+<b>Note</b>: This is the source code from my AtariBot, but currently not with MySQL and a few other commands.<br>
-<a href="https://sebi3.gitbook.io/ai-bot/">Click here for more information about the AI Bot.</a>
+<a href="https://sebi3.gitbook.io/ai-bot/">Click here for more information about the AtariBot.</a>

 --------